 nmap -A 10.10.10.1

-# UDP scan (slow but reveals SNMP, DNS, etc.)
+# UDP scan — slow but reveals SNMP, DNS, and other UDP services

 nmap -sV -oA scan_results 10.10.10.1